Platform.sh User Documentation

 CLI flag Default Description

 prune-branches true Whether to delete branches from Platform.sh that donโ€™t exist in the GitHub repository.
+When enabled, branching (creating environments) must be done on the source repository rather than on the Platform.sh project.
+Branches created on Platform.sh that are not on the source repository will not persist and will be quickly pruned.
 Automatically disabled when fetching branches is disabled.

 build-pull-requests true Whether to track all pull requests and create active environments from them, which builds the pull request.